 • Linked to live travel information – via the website to help plan your journey efficiently.

 We continue to raise awareness for all the above with campaigns and the support of local and national events.
-For more information download the attached pdf for some interesting 'green facts' about Manchester Arndale.

 We have a clear obligation to protect the environment.
 Whilst our primary responsibility is to our customers and retailers, our influence on the environment is considerable.
 Our initiatives are guided by our environmental policy as outlined on the PDF below.